 Let’s see what’s out there for you!

 Shopify is one of the fastest-growing platforms on the market today.
-It’s still primarily focused, and most used by small businesses or as a great starter option.
+It’s still primarily focused, and most used by small businesses or as a great starter option to sell online.
 A substantial percentage of their users have less than 100 articles up for sale, which gives you a good idea where the potential cut-off could be for you i.e. when it’s time to move on to bigger things.

 Since Shopify has a really quick learning curve you might even want to stay with them for the long run, even after your business has grown – this is where Shopify Plus comes in.